 One key development is the emergence of so-called narrow network solutions.
 With narrow networks, the name pretty much says it all.
 Plans drive members to utilize a smaller band of hospitals, facilities, physicians, and specialists as their in-network providers.
 In return, the providers agree to more aggressive discounts based on the expected increase in consumers.

 These solutions are seen primarily on The Insurance Marketplace—or the Public Exchanges—and can be found at Healthcare.gov.
 More recently, IU Health Plans, an arm of IU Health, implemented an employer product aimed at employers who welcome the narrow network concept in exchange for deeper discounts and quality care.
-Recently we have heard from other TPAs and insurers that they are ready to provided tiered network (driven by benefit design and richness) and/or narrow network approaches.
+We’ve heard from other TPAs and insurers that they are ready to provided tiered network (driven by benefit design and richness) and/or narrow network approaches.

 Feel like you’re back to the HMOs of the 90s?
 While there are some similarities, narrow networks still have people participating in a PPO with the ability to self-refer (without the restrictions of a gatekeeper doctor required by a HMO).
 So it’s like the PPO you’ve grown to love with just a narrower in-network provider list.